cdb3ny/Mitochondrial-Genome-Scripts/README.md

 # Mitochondrial-Genome-Scripts
 # The code associated with this repository was used to assemble the primary genome discussed in Kovar et al., in review with Genome Biology and Evolution.
-# this reposity includes scripts associated with the development and investigation of the mitochondrial genome of the plant Leucaena trichandra

 # There are two shell scripts included herein

 MONONUCLEOTIDE COUNTING